Accessibility statement

 Module aims

-The purpose of this module is to explore key issues in contemporary fiction, poetry, and dramatic writing, and to support your production of a body of original writing in response to reading.
+The purpose of this module is to explore key issues in contemporary fiction, creative nonfiction and poetry, and to support your production of a body of original writing in response to reading.
 The ultimate aim is to relate a critical understanding of trends in contemporary writing to your own creative approaches.

 Module learning outcomes